-When it comes to egg pans, chefs know best.
+When it comes to pans for eggs, chefs know best.
 They’ve often been through many to find the one that stands above the rest.
 But each chef’s egg pan of choice is different.
 Some love classic All-Clad, others prefer Made In’s nonstick pans, while a few prefer a vintage cast-iron skillet or a thrifted egg hopper pan.
 Ultimately, whichever you choose should be the pan that will work best in your kitchen.

 Our Top Picks

 Material: stainless clad | Size: available in 8-, 10-, and 12-inch options | Nonstick: yes | Induction Compatible: yes

 Why we chose it: A tried-and-true nonstick pan that holds up well over time.

 In our research, we found that many chefs prefer nonstick pans over stainless steel and cast-iron pans for egg cookery.
 Made In’s version was the top pick amongst the chefs we spoke with because of its seriously high-quality and long-lasting nonstick surface.
 Because Made In has incorporated multiple layers of nonstick into the pan, it is built to be extremely durable—something Rece Hogerheide, executive chef of the Daxton Hotel in Birmingham, Michigan, says makes this pan stand apart.
 “The nonstick pans that [Made In has] created are absolute workhorses in the kitchen,” Hogerheide says.
 “These pans stand up to commercial everyday use in a busy hotel restaurant, where, even after a year, the nonstick coating stays true to actually being nonstick."

 In addition to having a great nonstick surface, this pan is also versatile in the kitchen because of how lightweight it is and how evenly it distributes heat.
 This allows the pan to not only make perfect eggs, Hogerheide says, but it also can give a great sear on meat.